 - Food service

 - A sick room

-Visitor parking is located south of the building, with a $1 hourly fee on weekdays—cash or credit card (Visa, MasterCard, Discover) accepted.
+Visitor parking is located south of the building, with a $1 hourly fee (maximum $8) on weekdays.
 Weekend parking is free.
 Buses park for free every day; please see instructions below.
 Visitors should use the Kalamazoo Street entrance, turning onto the circle drive to enter the visitor parking lot.